 Here is a Christian homeschool reviews forum from The Homeschool Mom for Classical Conversations.

-If you want a Classical homeschooling curriculum, but don’t want to attend a co-op to get the benefits, you should consider Veritas Press.
-This program is a mailable curriculum modelled after the classical homeschooling method.
-It has great Christian content which children get, in large part, from the plethora of classical books they’ll read.
+If you want a Classical homeschooling curriculum but don’t want to attend a co-op to get the benefits, you should consider Veritas Press.
+This program is a mailable curriculum modeled after the classical homeschooling method.
+In addition, it has great Christian content, which children get, in large part, from the plethora of classical books they’ll read.

 Veritas Press also produces the Phonics Museum, an online learn-to-read program that engages children to help them read using their attractive graphics.
-This is also a Christian program.
 You can read a review forum for Veritas Press here.

 Programs like this one: Memoria Press and Classical Conversations.